 When avalanche expert Bruce Tremper introduces terrain management in his must-read book, Staying Alive in Avalanche Terrain, he leads with a quote from Canadian avalanche specialist Karl Klassen.
 Klassen says, “The snowpack is a capricious and erratic acquaintance who you never get to know very well.
 The terrain is a steady and predictable friend that you can always depend on.”

 Caveats riddle avalanche textbooks and avalanche safety classes.
 Snow science has fewer hard rules than backcountry skiers would like, and discussions of slope angle are no different.
-Avalanches are dynamic, conditions dependent, and can occur on slopes well under 30° or over 45°.
+Avalanches are dynamic, conditions dependent, and can occur on a wide variety of slopes.
 These inconsistencies demonstrate why terrain management should always be used in conjunction with snowpack evaluations, weather observations, and avalanche forecasts.
 That said, while by no means a foolproof strategy, backcountry travelers who want to avoid avalanches significantly minimize risk by sticking to slopes under 30°.

 Slope Angle and Avalanche Correlation: Because slope steepness directly correlates to avalanche activity, savvy backcountry travelers pay close attention to slope angles.
-Over 90% of avalanches occur on slopes between 30° and 45° degrees.
+Over 90% of avalanches start on slopes between 30° and 45° degrees.
 A 30° slope compares to a blue run at a ski area, while 45° slopes are found on double black diamond runs.
 In other words, prime skiing terrain is also prime avalanche terrain.
 One key detail is that most avalanches start on slopes between 30° and 45° degrees.
 Avalanches can be triggered remotely and run into lower angle terrain, so it is important to have a thorough understanding of runout zones.

-Slope Angle Maps: These maps can help you identify avalanche terrain.
+Slope Angle Maps: Gaia GPS’ Slope Angle layer can help you identify avalanche terrain.
 Slopes are color-coded with their approximate steepness, with orange and red denoting terrain between 30 and 45 degrees.

 The Inaccuracy of Slope Angle Maps: Keep in mind, slope shading is only “a depiction of reality.”
 The map will differ from the actual terrain.
-Avalanche trigger zones like convexities or small pockets of steepness can escape detection.
-Typical errors are plus or minus 4 degrees.
-The difference between 26 and 30 degrees, or 30 and 34 degrees can be a significant increase in risk exposure – check out this distribution chart of avalanches by start zone slope angle.
+Avalanche start zones like convexities or small pockets of steepness can escape detection.
+The error can be as high as 4 degrees.
+The difference between 26 and 30 degrees, or 30 and 34 degrees, can be a significant increase in risk exposure – check out this distribution chart of avalanches by start zone slope angle.

 In January 2019, a tragic avalanche accident occurred during an avalanche training class in Colorado.
 One contributing factor was that the slopes the group traveled on were a few degrees steeper than what the slope-shading estimated.
 To understand more about how nuanced—and impactful—slope-angle readings can be, read the full accident report.
 For an even deeper discussion, see Jeff Deems’ presentation about how these map overlays are made from the 2019 Colorado Snow and Avalanche Workshop or the article “Digital Mapping: Do You Know What Your Map Knows?” in September 2020 issue of The Avalanche Review.

-Additional Tools for Measuring Slope Angle: Slope shading is best used for a big picture overview of terrain.
-To assure that you avoid 30°+ slopes, use a Slope-Angle Shading map in conjunction with a hands-on tool, like a slope meter, for a more accurate slope assessment.
+Additional Tools for Measuring Slope Angle: Slope angle maps are best used for a big picture overview of terrain.
+To assure that you avoid 30°+ slopes, use a map in conjunction with a hands-on tool, like a slope meter, for a more accurate slope assessment.
 That said, measuring by hand isn’t infallible either—to get an accurate slope reading with an inclinometer, you may have to expose yourself to the start zone or the slide path.